BinderDavid/HoTT-StudyGroup/README.md

   * __14 Feb 2017__ : We will discuss the second half of Chapter 3 (sections 3.5&ndash;3.11).
 (Philipp)

+  * __21 Feb 2017__ : We will discuss the rest of Chapter 3, skip Chapter 4 and continue with Chapter 5 (until 5.3, W-Types)
 ---

 ## Links